Risedronate (By mouth)

-- Regular-release tablet taken once a week: If you miss a dose or forget to take your medicine in the morning, take it the next morning after you remember.
+- Once a week dose: Take a dose the next morning after you remember.
 Return to your regular schedule the following week.

-- If next month's scheduled dose is more than 7 days away: If you miss a dose or forget to take your medicine in the morning, take it the next morning after you remember.
+- If the next dose is more than 7 days away, take a dose the next morning after you remember.
 Return to your regular schedule the following month.
 Do not take more than 1 tablet within 7 days.

 - If the next dose is 1 to 7 days away, skip the missed dose and take your next dose on the scheduled day.
 Do not take more than 1 tablet within 7 days.

-- Regular-release tablet taken 2 days in a row each month:
+- 2 days in a row each month dose:

-- If next month's scheduled doses are more than 7 days away: If you missed 2 doses, take 1 tablet the next morning after you remember.
-Take the second tablet on the following morning.
-If you missed only 1 dose, take the missed tablet the next morning after you remember.
+- If the next doses are more than 7 days away and you missed both tablets, take a dose the next morning after you remember.
+Take the second dose the following morning.
+If you missed only one tablet, take it the next morning after you remember.
 Return to your regular schedule the following month.
 Do not take more than 2 tablets within 7 days.

 - If the next doses are 1 to 7 days away, skip the missed doses and take your next doses on the scheduled days.
 Do not take more than 2 tablets within 7 days.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Some medicines can affect how risedronate works.
 Tell your doctor if you are using any of the following: